A Feature-Oriented Primer for Better AI

 - When a model goes into production, there is nearly always a discrepancy between the training data and the production data that must be ironed out

-Feature-first is different.
-Feature-first means automatically converting your data to a machine-native format so that it is computable and ready for feature selection and model training at all times.
+Feature-oriented is different.
+Feature-oriented means automatically converting your data to a machine-native format so that it is computable and ready for feature selection and model training at all times.
 It’s the equivalent of stocking the data scientist’s kitchen with every possible ingredient at arm’s length before, during, and after recipe development.
-A feature-first format is written in a model’s native language, allowing a model to recognize patterns in the data at the fastest rate.
+A feature-oriented format is written in a model’s native language, allowing a model to recognize patterns in the data at the fastest rate.

 At Molecula, we developed a way to automatically and continuously extract features from data before the data scientists even begin to build models.
 Our flagship product, FeatureBase, monitors all sources of data and translates it into a radically efficient “1” and “0” format, resulting in extremely fast computations and machine-based decision making—on all data, not just a select few predetermined features.

 When turning data into features is the first step in the ML process, the result is a faster, more efficient, more flexible, more secure, and reusable data investment.
 Some of the benefits include:

 - Data scientists don’t have to request access to (or a copy of) the raw data.
 Not only does this save time, but it’s a good security practice.